gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/elements-buildui.md

         </g:HTMLPanel>
     </ui:UiBinder>

-If everything is OK, after reloading your app should look like this screenshot.
+If everything is OK, after reloading your app should look like this:

   <img class='polymer-tutorial-screenshot' src='images/todo-list-06.png'>

 ## What's next

-1. We have learnt how to use `UiBinder` with pure `Elements` instead of `Widgets`
+1. We have learnt how to use `UiBinder` with `Elements`.
-2. We also know how we can add 3rd party web components to our UI.
+2. We also know how to add 3rd party Web Components to our UI.
 3. We understand the mechanism to import polymer elements like icon collections and use special components like effects.
 3. We can deal with responsive layouts using paper panels and mixing them with conventional html elements in GWT.
-4. We know how to style elements in `UiBinder` xml files using Polymer parsers.
+4. We know how to style elements in UiBinder XML files, using Polymer parsers.

 [Step 3: Add logic to the application](elements-applogic.html)